Back to index of sports pages by Donald Sauter.

 A Word About Pricing

-In May 2015, with the introduction of the rubber tile base, I buckled down and examined the economics of selling these Jokari parts in complete detail.
-I had been happy to make them available for a bit of "hobby income", but I thought I would put it on a firm business basis (in case it ever takes off, haha!)
+In May 2015, when I replaced the wood blocks with the rubber tile base, I buckled down and examined the economics of selling these Jokari parts in complete detail.
+I had been happy to make them available for a bit of "hobby income".
+In retrospect, I was probably doing it for a small fraction of minimum wage (yowch).
+But with the new, vastly improved base, I figured it was time to put the operation on a firm business basis.

-The new pricing is based on this: you pay for all the material and postage, plus you cover the cut that paypal takes (2.9% plus $.30).
-I value my "skilled" labor in assembling the Jokari parts at $60 per hour, and I figure a handling charge for each order, no matter how big, as 6 minutes at $10 per hour, which is $1.
-(Good deal?)
+The pricing is based on this: you pay for all the materials and postage, plus you cover the cut that paypal takes (2.9% plus $.30).
+I value my "skilled" labor in assembling the Jokari parts at a very reasonable, fixed, hourly rate - much less than what you'd pay a repairman, I assure you.
+Plus, I tack on a handling charge for each order, no matter how big, as 10 minutes at $6 per hour, which is $1.
+(You're making out like a bandit there, but don't worry about it!)

-I've written a computer program which takes everything into consideration, which is why you see pricing to the penny.
-When postage goes up, or when my suppliers raise their prices, I can easily crank out the new prices.
-I think I have all the moves down assembling the string pairs, ball and harness assemblies, and the rubber tile bases, but if I come up with any shortcuts, you will be the beneficiaries!
+I've written a computer program which takes all my costs into consideration, which is why you see pricing to the penny.
+When postage goes up every January, I crank out the new prices, also working in the latest prices I paid for the raw materials.
+I think I have all the production moves down pat, but if I come up with any shortcuts you will be the beneficiaries!

 Contact Donald Sauter: send an email;